 Spotlighting can add a touch of drama to your images, but it doesn’t work with all types of crafts.
 This lighting technique can easily be used with matte and flat-surfaced work, while shiny surfaces can be nightmares to get just right.

 Let’s start by looking at how to create a circle of light in the darkness; the simplest way is to use a snoot over the light’s reflector housing.
 The snoot is simply a tapered metal cone that fits over the light and creates a small circle of light instead of a large area of diffused light.
 With your object on a black background, the circle of light will appear as a light gray area without well-defined edges.
 For a tighter circle with a better defined edge, you need to use a spotlight (a light source with some sort of lens in front that focuses the light into a better circle).
-You can get all sorts of spotlights, and for small jewelry pieces I’ve found that you can successfully use focused halogen tablespotlight lamps for this effect.
+You can get all sorts of spotlights, and for small jewelry pieces I’ve found that you can successfully use focused halogen table lamps for this effect.

 Both a snoot and a spotlight produce harsh, hard light.
 This type of light works well with matte surfaces but is not the kind of light to use with shiny or metallic finishes.
 The spotlight produces hard, bright glare spot—essentially ruining your image.